Egg Donor FAQs

 Read full answer →

-Ethical framework includes informed consent for all parties, fair compensation for surrogates/donors, psychological support throughout, transparent communication.
+Ethical framework includes informed consent for all parties, fair compensation for surrogates/donors, psychological support throughout, transparent communication, privacy protection, no coercion or exploitation, child welfare as primary concern.

 Read full answer →